ms2data/ms2-quick-start/README.md

 ✅ You've just created a **nested query** that breaks down sales by brand and age group — the same query you wrote earlier in code — now in just a few clicks.

-To learn more about the Explorer, see the [Explorer Documentation →](https://github.com/malloydata/publisher/blob/main/docs/explorer.md)
+To learn more about the Explorer, see the [Publisher → Explorer Documentation →](https://github.com/malloydata/publisher?tab=readme-ov-file#ad-hoc-data-analysis)

 ## Reflect on What You Just Did